OnTheLine/otl-urban-renewal-new-london/README.md

 ## archival copy
 - saved by Jack Dougherty, Trinity College, for https://OnTheLine.trincoll.edu
 - data uploaded from Google Sheet into CSV folder
+- converted to Leaflet Maps with Google Sheets v 1.3.1

 ## credits
 - originally created by Fionnuala Darby-Hudgens, CT Fair Housing Center, with New London Landmarks